PhD Study in the Netherlands - A Guide for 2023

-PhD students have a supervisor, who is an expert academic university professor, responsible for overseeing your research and thesis writing.
+Your research will be overseen by an expert supervisor.
 They will also need to approve your final thesis for submission.

-Depending on the specific structure and requirements of your doctoral programme, this supervision may involve regular progress checks and formal review points.
+Depending on the structure of your programme, your supervision may involve regular progress checks and formal review points.
 You may also have a co-supervisor.

-Unlike in other countries, a Dutch PhD supervisor’s position is technically provisional during your doctorate until they are officially appointed before the ceremonial viva defence, where they will play a key role.
+Unlike in other countries, a Dutch PhD supervisor’s position is technically provisional for most of your doctorate.
+They are only officially appointed before the ceremonial viva defence, where they will play a key role.

 A unique aspect of the Dutch PhD is the ceremonial thesis defence.
 This serves a similar purpose to the UK viva voce examination.
 However, it is a much more ceremonial process and can be quite different to other PhD assessments.

-All participants, including yourself, will be required to wear full academic dress and use formal specific titles and terms of address.
-The ceremony is opened and closed by an officer of the university, called the beadle (or pedel), who does so using a ceremonial mace.
-You will also be allowed to be accompanied by two supporters (paranimfen) who traditionally acted as bodyguards if things got heated, but in modern times provide moral support and practical assistance.
+All participants, including yourself, will be required to wear full academic dress and use formal titles and terms of address.
+The ceremony is opened and closed by an officer of the university, called the beadle (or pedel) using a ceremonial mace.
+You can also be accompanied by two supporters (paranimfen).
+Traditionally, these acted as bodyguards if things got heated!
+Nowadays, they are there to provide moral support and practical assistance.

-During the thesis defence, you will be assessed by an appointed Doctoral Committee of at least three academics (if more, still an odd number) to determine whether your thesis is worthy of awarding a doctorate.
-These may be made up of a professor, or ‘most learned opponent’ (hoggeleerde opponent), or a post-doctorate academic, or ‘learned opponent’ (zeergeleerde opponent).
+During the thesis defence, you will be assessed by an appointed Doctoral Committee of at least three academics.
+They will determine whether your thesis is worthy of a doctorate.
+These may include a professor, known as a ‘most learned opponent’ (hoggeleerde opponent), or a post-doctorate academic, known as a ‘learned opponent’ (zeergeleerde opponent).
 You could also be asked questions by other invited individuals.

-PhD candidates are normally expected to have published at least a part of their thesis prior to submission and examination.
+PhD candidates are normally expected to have published at least a part of their thesis before submission.

 Dutch PhD degrees are awarded directly by each individual university.
 The universities are responsible for the quality and content of your doctoral training.
 However, quality assurance for the PhD process is overseen by The Netherlands and Flemish Accreditation Organisation (NVAO).

-Many Dutch doctoral programmes do not charge traditional tuition fees due to students being employed as professional researchers.
+Since PhD students are paid employees, many Dutch doctoral programmes do not have tuition fees.
 Where they are required, PhD tuition fees in the Netherlands are generally comparable to those across the rest of the EU.
 The fees remain the same for EU / EEA and Swiss-national students.
-There are also several national and university-specific funding opportunities available for prospective international doctoral researchers.
+There are also many PhD funding opportunities available for international students.

-Most PhD students in the Netherlands are considered as university employees, and therefore receive a salary to fund their research.
-Therefore, there are no traditional tuition fees for doctoral candidates or doctoral fellows.
+Most PhD students in the Netherlands are university employees, and receive a salary to fund their research.
+This means there are no traditional tuition fees for doctoral candidates or doctoral fellows.

 However, there are other types of doctoral candidates that may not be considered as university employees.
 These are:

-- contract doctoral research associates have their research sponsored by an external source such as a scholarship or external employer
+- contract doctoral research associates who have their research sponsored by an external source (such as a scholarship or employer)

-- external doctoral candidates are self-funded and work on their PhD research in their free time
+- external doctoral candidates who are self-funded and work on their PhD research in their free time

-These PhD students will usually have to pay some form of tuition.
-The specific fee to be paid can be variable and depends upon the research institution, the research itself, and the length of study.
+These PhD students will usually have to pay some form of tuition fee.
+The specific amount can vary and depending on the research institution, the research itself, and the length of study.

-Regardless of whether you have employee status or not, you may still be required to pay statutory fees to cover supplementary costs for supervision, examination, administration and university access.
-The specific cost of these varies with individual universities and research disciplines.
+Regardless of whether you have employee status or not, you may still need to pay statutory fees .
+These cover supplementary costs for supervision, examination, administration and university access.
+Amounts can vary depending on your university and discipline.